nsjames/quickhat/README.md

 ## Reason for this project

-I got fed up with how hardhat make you install dependencies manually in multiple waves
+I got fed up with how hardhat makes you install dependencies manually in multiple waves

 This CLI will:
 - Install all the required dependencies in one shot